vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Make sure you are medium load, remove pieces of armor if you need to
 - Strategy: Summon Mimic immediately at start of Radagon.
 Dodge and heal and eventually get behind to use Lions Claw when open.
 Before Elden Beast heal, use physick.
 Start Elden Beast by running up and spamming lions claw.
 When Elden Beast runs away get on the horse and run closer while Elden beast attacks your mimic.
 Keep attacking with Lions Claw until dead.

 Speed runners like to use bloodhounds fang, serpent hunter, iron balls, or moonveil/rivers of blood and they make the final boss look really easy at low levels.
 Trust this is not the case, unless you want to have to watch tons of videos on boss move sets, I wouldn't recommend using these weapons.
-They aren't bad weapons, it's just not nearly as easy as it looks.
-Additionally you'll find people like to post hype videos for their builds, be skeptical before choosing one and be mindful Elden Ring is on 1.17 currently and there have been tons of updates as overly strong builds have been found and they have been made intentionally weaker.
-I recommend thinking back to the builds at the start of the game and thinking about how you would optimize for stats they are best at, they most emphasize on one or two stats.
-Think about the different weapon classes and find which would pair well in whatever one or two stats you chose for your class.
-These strong pairings likely won't see patches nerfing them as they were intended and well balanced with proper leveling and are probably an ok way to play the game on a second play through.
+They aren't bad weapons, what they do at low levels is just not nearly as easy as it looks.
+Additionally you'll find people who like to post hype videos for their builds to get views, be skeptical before choosing one and be mindful as Elden Ring is on 1.17 currently and there have been tons of updates as overly strong builds have been found and they have been made intentionally weaker.
+All builds have been pretty well balanced.
+The Greatsword is shown in the loading screen all the time so I doubt they will nerf it.
+If you go into New Game+ and don't want to be a Tree Sentinel again.
+I recommend you start by picking a weapon class, then a weapon you want to use for the next playthrough, then pick the matching class that pairs with what the weapon scales with.
+Once you meet your weapons minimum requirements, load up on vigor, then continue leveling according to the weapon attributes.

-Good luck with the final boss.
+Good luck with the final "boss".
 If you are truly stuck there's no shame in summoning a multiplayer cooperator on the internet.

-If you don't want to grind right now to defeat the final boss, there's plenty of other content to do if you want to explore the map.
+If you don't want to grind right now to defeat the final boss, there's plenty of other content to do.
+There's a lot left to the map and a ton of bosses to fight.
 Lookup the secret medallion if you want to learn about those areas to take the second lift down and through the snow fields to Miquella.
 There is also a new dlc at Mohgwyn Palace, but you will also need to defeat another hard boss to get there.
 Summon help.

 `~Fin~`